vinayr219/Seaborn-Self-Learning/README.md

 # Seaborn-Self-Learning
-Notebook and Dataset for used in self learning of Seaborn Library
+Notebook and Dataset used in self learning of Seaborn Library